VatsaDev/nanoChatGPT/README.md

     * While this effect is greatly reduced with more and better data, the model probably needs padding to set outputs to a certain size, and also probably a stop at a certain word function.
     * Another Option Might also be to add an <endOfText> Token like EluthierAI models

+* ### Math

+    * While mostly out of the scope of this model, the two main options are to detect math and run backend code, or train the model with Chain-of-though math prompting, which is probably more feasible

 * ### no memory/recall